danielringch/xiamon/docu/plugin/pingdrive.md

 For each drive which should be monitored, a list entry is added to the key **drives**.

-The first key of a list item is the **drive alias**.
+The key of a list item is the **drive alias**.
 It is used in the messages sent by the plugin.

 The key **mount_point** sets the mount of the drive.
 In case the drive has multiple mount points, an arbitrary mount point can be given (as long as it contains plot files).